 If even the least expensive models are out of your price range, you may want to consider an aquarium fan, like the Aquacool, which can help keep your tank water a bit cooler by facilitating evaporation.

-How do I decide what fish tank chiller model is the best for me?
+How do I decide which model is the best for me?

 Picking the right fish tank chiller model for you is about weighing a few considerations:

 - How big is your tank?